Youdanshow/wazuh-send-mail/README.md

 cd c_version && make
 ```

-The resulting `send_wazuh_mail` binary reads the alert log, builds an HTML
+The resulting `send_wazuh_mail` binary tails the alert log from the end,
-email and sends it via your SMTP server.
-A sample systemd unit file is provided
+building an HTML email for each new alert and sending it via your SMTP
-as `wazuh-mail-c.service`.
+server.
+A sample systemd unit file is provided as `wazuh-mail-c.service`.

 To test manually you can run: